ploomber/contributing/maintainer/doc-guide.md

 ### Notebooks (applies to Getting Started and User Guide)

-> For instructions on setting up your environment for writing notebooks, see [notebooks.md](notebooks.md)
+> For instructions on setting up your environment for writing notebooks, [click here](../documentation/notebooks.md)

 - Notebooks should not hide any important details (e.g., hiding cells) since users are expected to copy and paste the code on them
 - In some cases (e.g., when output is too verbose), we might decide to hide some outputs, but we should be cautious of these